Schoonhoven: Transport

 Schoonhoven lies in the middle of the Dutch Green Heart (Groene Hart), which is mostly a rural area with a relatively low population density.
 It therefore has no railway connection (although there was a tram connection with Gouda from 1914 until 1942, when it was broken up by the German Nazi authorities) and lacks a direct connection to a motorway.
 The city can be reached within half an hour from the major cities of Rotterdam and Utrecht via the N210 road, and from Gouda via the N207.
 It also has a frequent bus connection (lines 295 and 497) with these cities.
 Amsterdam is about an hour away by car.

 A ferry transporting both vehicles and pedestrians across the Lek River connects Schoonhoven with Gelkenes in the municipality of Molenwaard.
-From here, the towns of Gorinchem, Dordrecht and Kinderdijk can each be reached within half an hour.
+From here, the cities of Gorinchem, Dordrecht and the town of Kinderdijk can each be reached within half an hour.